Vico, the principal village of the Deux Sorru region

 The village enjoys a rich history which can be seen when visiting the church and nearby monastery.
 There are also a few shops including the essentials such as a chemist, post office with cash point machine, newsagent and grocers store.

 The village is often very quiet in the early afternoon but once the shops reopen and the school finishes for the day it springs into life.
 When the players come to enjoy their daily game of petanque and an aperitif at one of the many cafe/bars the picture of a thriving village is complete.

 Welcome to Casa Murza !

-The open aspect of Casa Murza offers superb views of the Sposata ridge opposite and ensures that even in the cooler months there is a generous amount of sunlight.
-The house itself is light and airy thanks to its large windows, which look out over the garden and beyond.
-The house is decorated in a style which reflects the travels of its owners and the interior decorating skill of Michel.
+The open aspect of Casa Murza offers superb views of the Sposata ridge opposite and ensures that there is a generous amount of sunlight.
+Our home, the main house itself is decorated in a style which reflects the travels of its owners and the interior decorating skill of Michel.

-With two rooms upstairs and a small round house and gypsy caravan to be found in the garden, everyone will have all the space needed for their comfort.
+With one room upstairs the main house, a small round house and gypsy caravan to be found in the garden, everyone will have all the space needed for their comfort.

 Peace and Quiet...

 If you remember only one thing about Casa Murza it will be how peaceful it is.
 Far from the hustle and bustle of the summer season, allow yourself to be soothed by the quiet of the garden which offers both shade and a gentle breeze, even at the height of summer.